bu-528-sp19/Exploring-AWS-Spot-Instances-within-Kubernetes-clusters/README.md

 ## **4. Input**
-- SLA by the client that difines the up time of the application and the percentage of the cluster to be used as spot instance.
+- SLA by the client that defines the up time of the application and the percentage of the cluster to be used as spot instance.

 ## **5. Output**
 - Cost Savings